-- Listing all licenses, both the one you are using for the theme implementation as well as potentially 3rdparty licenses for any font or icon resources you might include. - Document the supported output formats.
+- Listing all licenses, both the one you are using for the theme implementation as well as potentially 3rd-party licenses for any font or icon resources you might include. - Document the supported output formats.
 Ideally themes support Laika's main target formats, HTML, EPUB and PDF, but if you want to focus on fewer or different formats, let your users know. - Document the compatible Laika versions.
-Laika is still in the 0.x version range, so some breaking changes are still expected before reaching the 1.0 milestone.
-But the big rewrite phases are a thing of the past now, so you won't be exposed to massive disruptions.
-A 1.0 version is expected at some point after the 0.18 or 0.19 releases. - Document your theme configuration API.
+It will most likely be compatible with all 1.x versions, but there may be exceptions when you build on a feature introduced in a minor 1.x release. - Document your theme configuration API.